SimplGy/simplgy.github.io/projects/_posts/2015-04-29-blockchain.md

   url: https://github.com/SimplGy/bitcoin
 ---

-I happened to be in Hho Chi Minh City during a bitcoin meetup.
+I happened to be in Hho Chi Minh City during a Bitcoin meetup.
 I met some very interesting people there for whom Bitcoin was a very practical, everyday part of their lives.

 It got me thinking about how the Blockchain really works, and how accessible and visualizable it actually is.